faiquefaizal/memory_game/README.md

-Here is a README.md file for your Memory Game project, based on the code and tech stack from our conversation.

-You can copy and paste this directly into a file named README.md in your project's root directory.

 🧠 Flutter Memory Game
 A classic card-matching memory game built with Flutter and BLoC.
 This app features a clean UI, smooth flip animations, and a game timer.

-![]

 📝 Description
 This is a simple tile-matching game where the player must find all the matching pairs of cards.
 The game tracks the player's time and displays a success message upon completion.
 It is built to demonstrate a clean Flutter project structure using the BLoC pattern for state management.